Individual layer

 2 · What the Accord does

 Settlement at death on the post-cap-gains wealth that flows to heirs.
-The v10.4 bracket structure is graduated and progressive at the top:
+The v10.9 bracket structure is graduated and progressive at the top:

 The estate tax prepayment paid during life credits dollar-for-dollar against the estate-tax settlement.
 Where cumulative prepayments exceed the actual estate-tax liability, the volatility excess becomes a basis credit on inherited assets (allocated proportionally; transfers through normal succession; expires at the heir's death).
 Where prepayments fall short, the estate pays the difference at settlement.

-The v10.4 top rate is 42% above $250M; the v10.2 $1B / 60% tier and the earlier 67% top are retired because the accession tax (a separate heir-side instrument) now captures personal enrichment on its own lifetime ledger.
-Combined long-hold effect across the full settlement, post-gain-tax: the heir receives ≈ 25% intact at launch, ≈ 27% at the earned floor.
+The v10.9 top rate is 38% above $250M; the v10.2 $1B / 60% tier and the earlier 67% top are retired because the accession stamp (a separate heir-side instrument) now captures personal enrichment on its own lifetime ledger.
+Combined long-hold effect across the full settlement, post-gain-tax: the heir receives ≈ 28% intact at launch rates (0.48 CGAL × 0.62 estate × 0.95 accession).
 When the transfer skips a generation, GST is an additional LAYER on the accession tax (not a separate event sequenced after it).

-Sequencing: (1) capital-gains-at-death realization (52% top); then (2) estate-tax settlement on the post-gain wealth (32/37/42%); (3) cumulative prepayments credit dollar-for-dollar against the estate-tax bill; (4) the net wealth flows to the heir, whose lifetime-accession ledger is updated and accession tax applies (15/20/25%); (5) if the transfer skipped a generation, GST is LAYERED on the accession (flat 35%) — adding to it rather than following it.
+Sequencing: (1) capital-gains-at-death realization (52% top); then (2) estate-tax settlement on the post-gain wealth (30/34/38%; top governor-adjustable); (3) cumulative prepayments credit dollar-for-dollar against the estate-tax bill; (4) the net wealth flows to the heir, whose lifetime-accession ledger is updated and accession tax applies (flat 5%); (5) if the transfer skipped a generation, GST is LAYERED on the accession (derived ≈39.0%) — adding to it rather than following it.
 Five instruments work as one settlement, not five parallel charges.

 Bracket structure